ThijnK/discord-bot-template-ts/README.md

 The [`src/utils/log.ts`](./src/utils/log.ts) file exports a `Logger` class, which can be used to log messages to the _console_, to a _file_, to a Discord _webhook_, or all of the above.
 It is instantiated with a `category` string, which is used to prefix the log messages.
-The file also exports a `log()` function, with additional functions, such as `log.system()`, for every type of log message, which can be used to directly log messages without having to instantiate a `Logger` object.
+The file also exports a `log()` function which can be used to directly log messages without having to instantiate a `Logger` object.

 The different types of log messages are color-coded when printed to the console, and can be used to easily distinguish between important and less important messages.
 A separate method is provided for each log type, e.g. `log.error()`, `log.warn()`, etc. (or, in the case of the `Logger` class, `logger.error()`, `logger.warn()`, etc.).
 The following log message types are currently supported:

-- `default`: default log message (white text)
+- `info`: default log message (white text)
 - `error`: error messages (red text)
 - `warn`: warning messages (yellow text)
 - `debug`: debug messages (gray text)